THE WORLD’S #1 EXECUTIVE COACHING AND BUSINESS COACHING BLOG SINCE 2017.

 Goals and needs differ between the young executive and the more mature executive.

-• Younger executives often have a self-perception of being a “winner,” and are likelier to think of coaching as a perk of being at the top.
+1. Younger executives often perceive themselves as winners and are likelier to view coaching as a perk of being at the top.

 • Improve self-confidence